-- (a) To determine the services to be rendered to the citizens of the County. - (b) To determine and to follow the County's financial, budgetary and accounting procedures. - (c) To direct and supervise all operations, functions and policies of the department in which the employees in the bargaining unit are employed and operations, functions, and policies in the remainder of the County as they may affect employees in the bargaining unit. - (d) To close or liquidate any office, branch, operations or facility, or combination of facilities, or to relocate, reorganize or combine the work of divisions, offices, branches, operations or facilities for budgetary or other reasons. - (e) To manage and direct the work force, including, but not limited to, the right to determine the methods, processes and manner of performing work; the right to hire, promote, transfer within the same pay range and retain employees; the right to lay off; the right to determine schedules of work; the right to purchase, dispose of and assign equipment or supplies. - (f) Except as abridged by this Agreement, the right to determine a lateral hire employee's pay step placement and paid leaves accrual placement - (g) To determine the need for a reduction or an increase in the work force and the implementation of any decision with regard thereto. - (h) To establish, revise and implement standards for hiring, classification promotion, quality of work, safety, materials, equipment, appearance, methods, and procedures.
+- (a) To determine the services to be rendered to the citizens of the County. - (b) To determine and to follow the County's financial, budgetary and accounting procedures. - (c) To direct and supervise all operations, functions and policies of the department in which the employees in the bargaining unit are employed and operations, functions, and policies in the remainder of the County as they may affect employees in the bargaining unit. - (d) To close or liquidate any office, branch, operations or facility, or combination of facilities, or to relocate, reorganize or combine the work of divisions, offices, branches, operations or facilities for budgetary or other reasons. - (e) To manage and direct the work force, including, but not limited to, the right to determine the methods, processes and manner of performing work; the right to hire, promote, transfer within the same pay range and retain employees; the right to lay off; the right to determine schedules of work; the right to purchase, dispose of and assign equipment or supplies. - (f) Except as abridged by this Agreement, the right to determine a lateral hire employee's pay step placement and paid leaves accrual placement. - (g) To determine the need for a reduction or an increase in the work force and the implementation of any decision with regard thereto. - (h) To establish, revise and implement standards for hiring, classification promotion, quality of work, safety, materials, equipment, appearance, methods, and procedures. - (i) To implement new, and to revise or discard wholly or in part, old methods, procedures, materials, equipment, facilities and standards. - (j) To assign and distribute work. - (k) To assign shifts, workdays, hours of work, and work locations.

-- (i) To implement new, and to revise or discard wholly or in part, old methods, procedures, materials, equipment, facilities and standards. - (j) To assign and distribute work. - (k) To assign shifts, workdays, hours of work, and work locations. - (1) To designate and to assign all work duties. - (m) To introduce new duties and to revise job classifications and duties within the unit. - (n) To determine the need for and the qualifications of new employees, transfers, and promotions. - (o) To discipline, suspend, demote, or discharge an employee for just cause. - (p) To determine the need for additional educational courses, training programs, onthe-job training, and cross training and to assign employees to such duties for periods to be determined by the County. - (q) To contract or subcontract work as may be determined by the County, provided that as to work which has been previously and regularly performed by employees in the bargaining unit, the County agrees to afford an opportunity for the Association to negotiate with it as to the effect of such action on employees in the unit prior to finalizing or implementing new decisions concerning such contracting or subcontracting.
+- (1) To designate and to assign all work duties. - (m) To introduce new duties and to revise job classifications and duties within the unit, provided the Association receive notice of changes to mandatory subjects of bargaining and are negotiated, if requested by the Association, prior to implementation. - (n) To determine the need for and the qualifications of new employees, transfers, and promotions. - (o) To discipline, suspend, demote, or discharge an employee for just cause. - (p) To determine the need for additional educational courses, training programs, on-the-job training, and cross training and to assign employees to such duties for periods to be determined by the County. - (q) To contract or subcontract work as may be determined by the County, provided that as to work which has been previously and regularly performed by employees in the bargaining unit, the County agrees to afford an opportunity for the Association to negotiate with it as to the effect of such action on employees in the unit prior to finalizing or implementing new decisions concerning such contracting or subcontracting.